wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 |                    | after_prematch     |
 +--------------------+--------------------+

-An example is this regex that matches any user name:
+An example is this regular expression that matches any user name:

 .. code-block:: xml